yasirOsman/todo-app/README.md

 ## Usage

-- Open your web browser and navigate to app url.
+- Open your web browser and navigate to the app url.
 - You can add new tasks using the input field and clicking the "Add Task" button.
 - Mark tasks as completed by checking the checkbox.
 - Delete tasks by clicking the "Delete" button next to the task.